 There is no major risk of overdose for people who take Suboxone for medium-to-long-term maintenance, as long as the drug is used as prescribed.
 It reduces withdrawal symptoms associated with opiate addiction, such as cramps, spasms, diarrhea, vomiting, flu-like symptoms, cold sweats, aches, agitation, anxiety, insomnia and nightmares.

 Suboxone can cause drowsiness and slowed reaction times.
 The potential for abuse exists but withdrawal is said to be milder with Suboxone when compared to stronger opiates.
-If a user suddenly stops taking Suboxone, withdrawal symptoms can set in, so doctors gradually lower doses to prevent this.
+Chronic administration produces opioid-type physical dependence. of the drug If a user suddenly stops taking Suboxone, opioid withdrawal symptoms can set in, so doctors gradually lower doses to prevent this.
 Doctors and drug treatment centers need to be certified to prescribe Suboxone.

 Suboxone Side Effects and Potential Problems